DarrenZZhang/CICH/README.md

 The command for training is
 * python3 main.py

+#### If you find the code useful, please cite the following references:

 H. Luo, Z. Zhang and L. Nie, "Contrastive Incomplete Cross-Modal Hashing," in IEEE Transactions on Knowledge and Data Engineering, doi: 10.1109/TKDE.2024.3410388, 2024.

 #### Citation: